Barbara-Bennett/frontend-tomatobox/README.md

 ## Installation and Configuration
-React is a JavaScript library that makes creating fast and reusable user interfaces simple.
+This project frontend is built using React, a JavaScript library that simplifies creating fast and reusable user interfaces, and Bootstrap5.
 It uses components and a virtual DOM to efficiently update and render UI components, resulting in a smoother user experience.

 To run the frontend locally, follow these steps: